diandiancha/ImageRepair-AI/README.md

 The application will be available at `http://localhost:5000`.

-[comment]: # (This project uses Python 3.10 as the main development environment.
+> **备注：** This project uses Python 3.10 as the main development environment.
 The compatibility with other Python versions is unknown.
-Therefore, if you need to deploy the Python version project yourself, please ensure that the environment is correct.)
+Therefore, if you need to deploy the Python version project yourself, please ensure that the environment is correct.

 <br>
 <details>